Baton Rouge – Totem

 This album took about 2 years to be written but Baton Rouge definitely came up with their most mature work up to date

 Many people still tend to discard the more melodic side of screamo but thankfully that doesn’t stop bands like Baton Rouge and Sed Non Satiata from writing awesome albums in that very vein.
 This said I’ve been hooked to Sed Non Satiata’s “Mappō” for months and now I have “Totem” here to steal all my time.
 I did enjoy its predecessor and Baton Rouge debut “Fragments D’eux Memes” a lot when it came out, but the new one I like even more.
 It sounds more considered and still very easy to get into, which is not weird in any way, especially having in mind how catchy this album actually is.
 I guess if you give it a chance.

-Totem is complex and progressive, but definitely nothing like a sterile work of art made by and for mathematicians.
+“Totem” is complex and progressive, but definitely nothing like a sterile work of art made by and for mathematicians.
 Au contraire, the album is super passionate and gets under you skin with full force, as soon as you let it.
-It took about 2 years for Baton Rouge to write it so it’s definitely a more mature work.
-And I guess this maturity is not a surprise, Baton Rouge are no longer that new project, where the Daïtro / 12xu people are playing, but a band with over 3 years of history and tens of show all around.
+It took about two years for Baton Rouge to write it, so it’s definitely a more mature work.
+And, I guess, this maturity is not a surprise, Baton Rouge are no longer that new project, where the Daïtro / 12XU people are playing, but a band with over three years of history and tens of show all around.
 And yes, you can hear that.

-It’s awesome to hear music made so specific, while in the same time preserving its essence, and the essence of the genre it represents at max.
+It’s awesome to hear music made so specific, while in the same time preserving its essence; and the essence of the genre it represents at max.
 What else?
-The artwork is crazy.
+The artwork is amazing.
 Check out Claire Duport, she’s quite outside any box as well.